- For Full-time tuition, please see The Ohio State University Undergraduate tuition and fees

 BOC Certification Examination: $300 + $35 Application Fee

-$300 for NATA members or $375 without NATA membership.
-This cost is incurred in the Spring of Senior Year.
+Fee to sit for the national credentialing examination.
+This cost is incurred in the Senior Year.

 - The Ohio State University has several University Administered Scholarships available for incoming students.
 Of particular interest is the National Buckeye Scholarship that allows out-of-state students to pay tuition at the in-state tuition rate.

 - The Athletic Training program does not offer scholarships for incoming students.
 There are several AT program scholarships for which students become eligible once enrolled in the BSAT of the major.
 Visit our Scholarships Page for more information.
 A total of approximately $11,000 in Athletic Training scholarships is awarded annually, but the value of scholarships awarded varies with the performance of our investment portfolio.

 In addition to the general scholarships administered through the University's Financial Aid office, there are four Athletic Training (AT) scholarships available to Ohio State AT students.
 These scholarships are open to students admitted to the Bachelor of Science in Athletic Training Program at The Ohio State University.
 They are not open to incoming freshmen or Pre-AT students.
 Applications are due in March.
 Contact Chalisa Fonza for information.

 Ernie Biggs Memorial Scholarship

 Open to current Sophomores in the AT Major

 Ernest R. "Ernie" Biggs may have been Ohio State's first Athletic Training student, learning his craft under Head Athletic Trainer Tucker Smith in the late 1930's.
 Biggs graduated 1939 and then earned a masters degree in 1941.
 He replaced Smith as the Head Athletic Trainer of The Ohio State University in 1942 and served in that role through 1972.
 A prime example of bridging science and sport, Ernie was nationally known for his work in Athletic Training.
 A tireless worker, Ernie covered both football and basketball during his entire career.
 He was a master clinician and innovator with protective equipment; Ernie designed and patented a knee brace for use in football.